Beaver Pond State Forest

 The mammals that are common residents of Beaver Pond State Forest include deer, raccoons, squirrels, porcupines, beavers, chipmunks, and opossum.
 Coyotes and foxes are also present.
 There is also a large variety of birds, including songbirds and hawks.
 Turkeys are also abundant on this forest, due to the high percentage of beech and oak trees that enhance their habitat

 Beaver Pond State Forest is bordered by a mix of privately owned woodlands and agricultural lands.
 Marsh Pond State Forest is also in close proximity.
-The closed section of Huggins Road is a good corridor for cross country skiing.
 Like Marsh Pond State Forest, this forest is located in a rural landscape that is only sparsely populated.
 The nearest villages are Windsor and Deposit, which are each about 5 miles distant from the forest.

 Beaver Pond State Forest is part of the Broome State Forests Unit Management Plan.
 A Unit Management Plan (UMP) guides the DEC's land management activities on several geographically related forests for a ten-year period, although a number of goals and objectives in the plan focus on a much longer time period.
 Each UMP addresses specific objectives and actions for public use and forest management.